 We have worked hard at forging close links with the local community.
 Visitors frequently come in to school to help in raising awareness, to make an impact on particular issues and assist students in gaining a better understanding of the social and commercial communities.
-The school has won awards for its programme which was recognised as 'outstanding' by Ofsted.
+The school has won awards for several aspects of its programme.